fabricionarcizo/snpe_optimizer/README.md

 ## Model Zoo

-- The `models/` directory will contain both YOLO NAS and hagRID models in ONNX and DLC formats.
+- The `models/` directory will contain both YOLO NAS and hagRID models in ONNX, DLC, TFLite, and TensorFlow formats.
 - Refer to `notebooks/model_zoo.ipynb` for examples on how to use and export these models.

 ---